ZILtoid1991/iota/README.md

 XInput is implemented and works.

 GameInput works, but capability is currently limited to Xbox One gamepads.
+Some further capabilities are only supported via exposing some low-level stuff, such as the Dualsense vibrohaptics, which are handled as audio stream devices, but sensors and other things will need more work.

 #### Raw input